 I've heard people say that he campaigned badly because, after Chappaquiddick, he felt deep down that he didn't deserve the presidency.
 I can't begin to look into Ted Kennedy's soul at the time, but after that defeat he was a different man.
 He went to work to fight for the causes his liberal heart told him were the most important, and he never looked back.

 Already I'm seeing the hatred toward the Liberal Lion, the greatest senator of our times, bombarding the boards.
 I won't repeat them here because I choose to celebrate Ted Kennedy's life.
 It's a life that is ultimately deserving of praise.
 Many of the people who are without a doubt going to go on the Hate Kennedy rampage today will laugh at the idea of a plea for forgiveness, but to forgive is not to forget.
 I'm not alone in wondering where Mary Jo's life would have taken her.
 From all accounts, she was good, decent, smart, loving.
 She was on Robert Kennedy's staff, even helping to write a speech he gave against the Vietnam War.
 Who knows what kind of career she would have chosen?
 Where she would be today?

 I've always wondered if it's possible that Ted Kennedy chose to give his life over to helping people who couldn't help themselves because the one time he might have actually saved a life, he failed.

-It was the greatest act of repentance any of one of us has ever seen, and if I weep for Ted Kennedy today, it is not for all the things that might have been, it is for all the things that were and now will be no more.
+It was the greatest act of repentance I think I've ever seen, and if I weep for Ted Kennedy today it is not for all the things that might have been, it is for all the things that were and now will be no more.